 The findings in Table 3 show consensus on diverse probation assessment practices influencing probation decisions.
 Over half (54.6%) of the officers agreed with the idea that the court often requests that a social inquiry be conducted.
 This implies lack of universality in the practice However, a notable minority (29.3%) were undecided on the matter, suggesting inconsistencies in the experiences.
 Consideration of offenders' relative's input during social inquiries recorded overwhelming favorable responses, with 98.7% in a combined agreement.
 The high positive values in responses are also mirrored in consideration of an offender's attitude and level of responsibility, with a combined agreement of 95% in each.
 Community input and the victim's statement were deemed critical in making probation recommendations.
-A majority (84%) of probation officers agreed that the court frequently relies on the probation officer's pre-sentence report when issuing a probation order.
-The strong consensus among probation officers on probation assessment processes points to the importance of the elements therein in the decision-making process.
+A majority (84%) of probation officers agreed that the court frequently relies on the probation officers on probation assessment processes points to the importance of the elements therein in the decision-making process.
 These views underscore the role of family, community input, the offender's mindset, and the victim's statement on the suitability for a probation sentence and likelihood of reoffending.